teuk/mediabot_v3/docs/HAILO_BRAIN_MAINTENANCE.md

   fallbacks, dropped work and current queue/in-flight counts.
 The bounded counters live in process memory since startup, may evict older channel histories, and never contain draft text or open a brain.
+- MB796 adds Master/Owner `<prefix>hailo check #channel ambient|mention|chatter
+  <texte>`: a private, read-only policy rehearsal for the authenticated
+  operator's own text.
+It inspects configured conversation exclusions, Hailo normalization and current learn/reply gates without opening a brain, training, making a provider request or sending to a channel.
+A possible mention reply still needs its random draw; chatter traffic and late delivery are not simulated.
+The sample text is not echoed in the notices.
 - MB790 makes `hailo braininfo` readable in three or four short private notices.
 It describes the brain's saved file size, Hailo's four counters, and the effective learning bounds, mention-reply percentage and channel